getpelican/pelican-themes/pelican-bootstrap3/README.md

 * AddThis automatically adds a short hashtag to the end of your URLs.
 This lets you reveal how often visitors copy your URL from their address bar to share.
 Example of URL: `http://domain.com/page.html#UF0983`.
 This function can be disabled by setting `ADDTHIS_DATA_TRACK_ADDRESSBAR` to _False_.
 * All social buttons are enabled by default.
 You can disable certain button by setting following properties to _False_: `ADDTHIS_FACEBOOK_LIKE`, `ADDTHIS_TWEET`, `ADDTHIS_GOOGLE_PLUSONE`.

+### Keybase

+You can advertise your public keybase.io 64 bit fingerprint and link to https://keybase.io/user in the sidebar.
+To enable, just provide a KEYBASE_USER and KEYBASE_64BIT.

 ### Footer

 The footer will display a copyright message using the AUTHOR variable and the year of the latest post.
 If a content license mark is enabled (see above), that will be shown as well.